sirixdb/sirixdb.github.io/transactional-cursor-api.md

 wtx.moveTo(15).getCursor().moveToRightSibling().getCursor().moveToFirstChild().getCursor().insertCommentAsFirstChild("foo");
 ```

-Once we navigated to the node, we are able to either update for instance the name or the value (depending on the node type).
+Once we navigated to the node, we can either update, for instance, the name or the value depending on the node type.

 ```java
 // Cursor resides on an element node.